 Ronald lives with his father and his mother.
-At home, duties include carrying water, gathering firewood and teaching others.
+His duties at home include carrying water, gathering firewood and teaching others.
+There are 8 children in the family.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a seller in the market.
-There are 8 children in the family.

 Soccer, singing and telling stories are Ronald's favorite activities.
 In high school his performance is average and he also regularly attends church activities, Bible class and youth group.